JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/glossary.md

 ## R

 **REST (Representational State Transfer)**
-An architectural style for designing networked applications, used extensively in RotorDream's API design.
+An architectural style for designing networked applications, used extensively in C Pro's API design.

 **RTSP (Real Time Streaming Protocol)**
 A network control protocol designed for use in entertainment and communications systems to control streaming media servers.